 United Kingdom: Comparable to US pricing for online panels ($15–$45 per complete).
 Participant incentives for qualitative research average GBP 50–80 per hour.
 London-based focus group facilities are among the most expensive globally at GBP 1,500–3,000 per session.

-Australia: Smaller panel supply pushes costs 20-40% above US equivalents.
+Australia: Smaller panel supply pushes costs 20–40% above US equivalents.
 Setup fees of AUD 2,200+ are common.
-Full-service quantitative projects typically run AUD 15,000-40,000 for 400-600 completes.
+Full-service quantitative projects typically run AUD 15,000–40,000 for 400–600 completes.
 Regional targeting (outside Sydney/Melbourne) adds significant cost due to limited panel availability.
+For Australian food brands, the geographic cost premium is particularly painful because the domestic market is smaller (26 million people vs 330 million in the US), which means the same research investment must be justified by lower potential revenue.
+This is one reason why synthetic consumer validation has particularly strong adoption potential in Australia — it eliminates the geographic cost premium entirely while providing access to the same experimental methodology used by brands in larger markets.

 Canada: Similar to US pricing in English Canada, but French-language research in Quebec adds 30–50% due to translation requirements and smaller panel pools.
 Incentives for IDIs run CAD 75–100 per participant.